 The resolution designates May of each year as Maternal Mental Health Month in New Jersey, highlighting the importance of awareness and support for maternal mental health, which encompasses mental health during pregnancy and up to two years postpartum.
 It acknowledges that perinatal mood and anxiety disorders, such as postpartum depression and anxiety, affect a significant number of women—up to one in five—yet many may feel ashamed or reluctant to discuss their symptoms.
 The resolution emphasizes the need for increased awareness and understanding of these conditions, as untreated maternal mental health issues can have serious consequences for both mothers and their children.

-Additionally, the resolution calls for the Governor of New Jersey to issue an annual proclamation recognizing May as Maternal Mental Health Month, thereby promoting the importance of maternal mental health and encouraging the use of available resources, such as the Department of Health's health line dedicated to maternal mood disorders.
-By designating this month, the resolution aims to foster a supportive environment for affected individuals and to connect them with necessary treatment and support services.
+Additionally, the resolution calls for the Governor to issue an annual proclamation recognizing May as Maternal Mental Health Month, thereby promoting the availability of resources and support for affected individuals.
+It underscores the role of the New Jersey Department of Health in providing a health line dedicated to maternal mood disorders and regulating organizations that offer health services for families.
+By designating this month, the resolution aims to foster a supportive environment that encourages women to seek help and acknowledges the significance of maternal mental health for the overall well-being of families.